 Scramble is a mixture of white or brown powder heroin and other substances packed into a gelatin capsule.
 It can contain a wide range of additives, including quinine, lactose, fentanyl, crushed opioid pills and benzodiazepines.
 Scramble is a popular form of heroin in Baltimore.

 As heroin use in the United States rises, the nation’s heroin supply has become increasingly diverse and deadly.
 No form of heroin is safe to use.
-If you or someone you love is experiencing problems related to the drug, heroin rehab is the best option for achieving long-term sobriety.
+If you or someone you love is experiencing problems related to the drug, heroin treatment is the best option for achieving long-term sobriety.